ganeshkarki/symfony-config-consolidator/readme.md

 ## About Symfony Config Consolidator

-Symfony config consolidator is web app to merge and make the list of config's especially `javascripts` and `stylesheets` for Legacy 1.4 Symfony.
+Symfony config consolidator is web app to merge the  `javascripts` and `stylesheets` config's for view.yml (Symfony 1.4).
-The `view.yml` as explained in [View Configuration Settings](https://symfony.com/legacy/doc/gentle-introduction/1_4/en/07-Inside-the-View-Layer) follows hierarchical rules for inclusion where it first applies application `view.yml` then module level `view.yml` config for `all` then the specifc template entries in the same file and then in template helper modifiers.
+The `view.yml` configurations as explained in [View Configuration Settings](https://symfony.com/legacy/doc/gentle-introduction/1_4/en/07-Inside-the-View-Layer) are defined at different levels (project and application) and the final parameter values results from a cascade.
+The stles and scripts can be added or removed from several configs as well as controller/template.
+This web-app accepts similar multiple yaml inputs and outputs final list.

 Example:
 Sample Application `view.yml`